 ● “max-image-preview:[setting]”: – This is a new meta tag that you are able to specify a maximum size of image preview to be shown for images on this page, using either “none”, “standard”, or “large”.

 You can use these meta tags individually or standalone but you can also combine them if you want to both control the max length of the text and video, giving you the ability to optimize your content further.

 Here is an example:

-Another benefit is that you can use the above snippet tags as HTML attribute and not as a meta tags.
+Another benefit is that you can use the above snippet tags as HTML attributes and not as meta tags.
 Doing so allows you to prevent the part of an HTML page from being shown within the textual snippet on the page.